 It is widely known that Apple encrypts all the tracks in Apple Music with protection, so even the subscriber can only enjoy Apple Music on some selected devices.
 And worse yet, all the access to downloaded Apple Music will be lost if you unsubscribe the service or the subscription ends.
 Luckily, things changed thanks to the coming out of a magic Apple Music Converter, called NoteBurner iTunes Audio Converter.
 It's an all-in-one smart Apple Music downloader and converter, which is specially designed for Apple users to convert Apple Music songs to plain formats, like MP3, AAC, WAV, AIFF, FLAC, or ALAC format.
 With the help of this smart tool, you can easily get Apple Music songs in a common format like MP3 and save them on your devices forever.

 Step 1 Download NoteBurner iTunes Audio Converter

-Step 3 After the successful adding, please click the button "Setting" to choose the output format as you need, in the pop-up window, you can set output path, output quality, and output format including MP3, AAC, FLAC, AIFF, and WAV.
+Step 3 After the successful adding, please click the button "Settings" to choose the output format as you need, in the pop-up window, you can set output path, output quality, and output format including MP3, AAC, FLAC, AIFF, WAV, and ALAC.

 Step 4After completing the above steps, the final one is clicking the button "Convert".
 Just a few seconds, it will succeed.